kayasax/EasyPIM-EventDriven-Governance/README.md

 ---

-*Built with ❤️ by the EasyPIM community.
-Empowering organizations with event-driven governance and zero-trust security.*
+*Built with ❤️ for Azure asdministrators community.
+Loïc*